lunarphp/lunar/docs/src/getcandy/carts.md

 ```

 ## Handling User Login
 When a user logs in, you will likely want to check if they have a cart associated to their account and use that, or if they have started a cart as a guest and logged in, you will likely want to be able to handle this.
-GetCandy takes the pain out of this by listening to the authentication events and responding automatically by associating any previous guest cart they may have had and, depending on your `auth_policy` merge or override the basket on their account.
+Lunar takes the pain out of this by listening to the authentication events and responding automatically by associating any previous guest cart they may have had and, depending on your `auth_policy` merge or override the basket on their account.